-From time to time, there are legislative proposals in the Congress that, if enacted, could alter or amend the federal tax matters referred to above or adversely affect the market value of the 2005 Series C Bonds.
+From time to time, there are legislative proposals in the Congress that, if enacted, could alter or amend the federal tax matters referred to above or adversely affect the market value of the Offered Bonds.
 It cannot be predicted whether or in what form any such proposal might be enacted or whether if enacted it would apply to bonds issued prior to enactment.
-Purchasers of the 2005 Series C Bonds should consult their tax advisors regarding any pending or proposed tax legislation.
-The opinions expressed by Co-Bond Counsel are based upon existing legislation as of the date of issuance and delivery of the 2005 Series C Bonds and Co-Bond Counsel have expressed no opinion as of any date subsequent thereto or with respect to any pending legislation.
+Purchasers of the Offered Bonds should consult their tax advisors regarding any pending or proposed tax legislation.
+The opinions expressed by Bond Counsel are based upon existing legislation as of the date of issuance and delivery of the Offered Bonds, and Bond Counsel has expressed no opinion as of any date subsequent thereto or with respect to any pending legislation.